All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Will tirzepatide make my Lexapro less effective for anxiety?

-There is no evidence that tirzepatide directly reduces escitalopram's anxiolytic or antidepressant efficacy.
+There's no evidence that tirzepatide directly reduces escitalopram's anxiolytic or antidepressant efficacy.
 Slowed gastric emptying could theoretically delay absorption timing, but this is unlikely to produce clinically meaningful changes for most patients.
 If your anxiety or depression symptoms worsen after starting tirzepatide, discuss this with your prescriber so they can investigate and adjust your plan if needed.

 Can tirzepatide help with weight gain caused by Lexapro?

 Tirzepatide is one of the most effective weight-loss medications currently available, and it may offset SSRI-related weight gain for many patients.
-However, individual results depend on dosing, diet, activity level, and other factors.
+But individual results depend on dosing, diet, activity level, and other factors.
 Your physician can monitor your weight over time and help you set realistic expectations for this combination.

 Should I worry about low blood sugar on Lexapro and tirzepatide?